intel/DML/README.md

 See [Contributing document](./CONTRIBUTING.md) for details about contribution process.

+## How to Report Issues

+See [Issue Reporting](https://intel.github.io/DML/documentation/introduction_docs/issue_reporting.html) for details about issue reporting process.

 ## License

 The library is licensed under the MIT license.
 Refer to the